brefphp/bref/docs/deploy.md

 aws s3 mb s3://<bucket-name>
 ```

-The content of this bucket will be managed by AWS SAM.
+Note: The content of this bucket will be managed by AWS SAM.
 Do not use it in your application to store things like assets or uploaded files.

 ### Deployment

-Before deploying make sure your code is ready to be deployed.
+Before deploying, make sure your code is ready to be deployed.
 For example remove any development files from the project and install Composer dependencies optimized for production:

 ```bash
 composer install --optimize-autoloader --no-dev